blinkletter/Chem4410/_build/html/_sources/Info/Outline.md

 If we can quantify how structure affects reactivity, perhaps we can quantify how structure affects the activity of drugs.
 This is the idea of **quantitative structure-activity relationships (QSAR)** and is a major tool in drug development.
 Drug companies are investing billions of dollars into the big data of drug discovery.
 They are now applying AI.
 What's next?

 Even tiny changes can have measurable effects.
-Exchanging a hydrogen for **deuterium** can have measurable effects on the energy of a reaction.
+Exchanging a hydrogen for **deuterium** can change the activation energy of a reaction.
 We can investigate a reaction through structural changes that are not really changes.
 This will be especially useful where slight changes in size may be a deal-breaker, such as in enzyme mechanisms.
 This idea is called the **kinetic isotope effect** and it is an important tool.

 We can interpret the details in chemical reaction mechanism through other observations and detective work.
 There are many **clever methods** and we will explore several options and encounter others as we consider examples of physical organic chemistry.

 ## Explorations \& Examples

 **We can go anywhere** now.
 What would you like to investigate?
 Each year we will create a body of work that future students can build on.
 We will begin with biologically relevant **examples of catalysis** and then we will **go wherever you wish**.
 Would you like to explore physical organic chemistry as it is applied to a **particular problem**?
 Would you like to **survey the work** of a significant physical organic chemist?
 We can do anything.
-And we will record it all in the form of a Jupyterbook and perhaps we might even contribute to wikipedia.
+And we will record it all in the form of a report.

 # Topics